Trusted WordPress tutorials, when you need them most.

 Beginner’s Guide to Pasting Snippets from the Web into WordPress

-We publish a lot of WordPress tutorials that ask users to add code snippets to WordPress.
+At WPBeginner, we publish a lot of WordPress tutorials that ask users to add code snippets to WordPress.
+So, we get a lot of questions from beginners who are understandably worried about messing things up.

 Beginner's guide to pasting snippets from the web into WordPress